George-Kalash/main/NBA-predict/README.md

 In order to use the program you need to
 "
-1) train the model;
+1) train the model
-2) run it with the IDs of the opposing teams, those can be found in the data sheets.
+2) run the main.py with the IDs of the opposing teams, those can be found in the data sheets.
 "